tombensve/About/README.md

 as much as possible, because it is a superb language and completely compatible with Java!
 You can write better code in Groovy than with Java, and Groovy have always had features that Java didn't get until 1.8, and Groovy still does it better!
-The people behind Groovy know what they are doinng!
+The people behind Groovy know what they are doing!

 Some project produce binary jar files that I have decided to make available on my web server after bintray shut down: `https://download.natusoft.se/maven`.